micfrost/hotelmanager-frontend/README.md

 - `LoginPage.jsx`: Secure login portal for staff.
 - `NotFoundPage.jsx`: Custom 404 page for non-existent routes.
 - `ZimmerAddPage.jsx`: Dedicated page for adding new hotel rooms.
-- `ZimmerDetailPage.jsx`: Detailed view of each room, with extensive information.
+- `ZimmerSinglePage.jsx`: Detailed view of each room, with extensive information.
 - `ZimmerEditPage.jsx`: Edit functionality for updating room details.
 - `ZimmerListPage.jsx`: Comprehensive listing of all hotel rooms.
 - `MainLayout.jsx`: Core layout component for a consistent UI.